susird/front-test-master/README.md

 - 📱 Responsive Design

-The application is fully responsive, ensuring usability across various devices. ytg
+The application is fully responsive, ensuring usability across various devices.

 ## Wall of shame: Things I didn't have to implement or I would like to improve 🫣

 - Better thinking about the architecture to avoid the use of so many useEffects.
-- Image responsiveness using srcset attribute to display the apropiate images depending on the device.
+- Image responsiveness using srcset attribute to display the apropiate images depending on the screensize and resolutions.
 - Implementation of the infinite scrolling using the Intersection Observer API.
 - More exhaustive tests to increase the coverage.